alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 ![Qof 2](19_Qof2.jpg)

 **Discussion:**
- - Lexical meaning: Monkey or Back of neck (certain)
+ - Lexical meaning: Monkey or Back of neck (certain).
- - Monkey shape: found 2
+ - Monkey shape: found 2.
- - Paleo Hebrew letter shape: found
+ - Paleo Hebrew letter shape: found.
- - Ktav Ashuri (Assyrian script) letter shape:
+ - Ktav Ashuri (Assyrian script) letter shape: found.

 Finding a monkey shape is relatively easy and matches the letter shape.
-I could not find the shape of the back of the neck, so it might be the scholars were attempting to describe the location where the *Qof* sound comes from in the lower throat, paired with the shape of the letter.
+I could not find the shape of the back of the neck, so it might be that the scholars were attempting to describe the location where the *Qof* sound comes from in the lower throat, paired with the shape of the letter.

 ---